|

 While your layout is open, choose

-paste or drag them onto your layout.
+drag them onto your layout.
 You can change their rotation,

 color, and size, if desired.
 You can even duplicate them if you want more